Sudo-Ivan/Sudo-Ivan/README.md

 **Why:**

-I have been using Gitea instances already and just setup push mirrors to GitHub to get obseravability, but I no longer care amid the raising issues:
+I have been using Gitea instances already and just setup push mirrors to GitHub to get discoverability, but I no longer care because:

 - GitHub AI sloppification
 - AI bros with no morals